JoBeth Williams: Television work

 Williams has also gained critical acclaim for a number of performances in notable television movies, including the nuclear holocaust film The Day After (1983), Murder Ordained (1987), as Lois Burnham Wilson in My Name is Bill W. (1989), and the critically acclaimed Masterpiece Theatre presentation of The Ponder Heart (2003) for director Martha Coolidge.

 She earned Emmy nominations for starring as real-life characters Revé Walsh (the wife of John Walsh) in the film Adam (1983) and Mary Beth Whitehead in Baby M (1988).
 In 1993, she anchored the improvised Showtime dramedy Chantilly Lace with Helen Slater and Martha Plimpton.

 She also had an Emmy-nominated guest-starring role on Frasier and played Reggie Love in the 1995–1996 CBS series The Client (adapted from the 1994 film of the same title), which lasted only 21 episodes, but gained a wider audience when it was rebroadcast in reruns on the TNT Network.

 Williams appeared on a 2006 episode of 24 as Christopher Henderson (Peter Weller)'s wife, Miriam, who literally takes a (nonfatal) bullet for her husband.

 She appeared in one episode of the 1998 TV miniseries From the Earth to the Moon as Marge Slayton, the wife of Deke Slayton.
 The episode is part 11 of the series and titled "The Original Wives Club".

 In 1999, Williams teamed with John Larroquette and Julie Benz for the CBS network situation comedy Payne.
 The show, which was the American television version of the hit British comedy Fawlty Towers, lasted just 10 episodes.

 In 2007, she joined Dexter for a four-episode arc as the serial killer's future mother-in-law, whose daughter was also played by Benz.
-Also, she appeared in a memorable 2009 Criminal Minds listed as Special Guest Star in the episode "Empty Planet" as Professor Ursula Kent, who helps the BAU with a bomb threat in Seattle.
+Also, she appeared in a memorable 2009 Criminal Minds listed as a special guest star in the episode "Empty Planet" as Professor Ursula Kent, who helps the BAU with a bomb threat in Seattle.

 She has played the recurring role of Bizzy Forbes-Montgomery, mother of Kate Walsh's Addison, on ABC's Private Practice since 2009.

 In 2014, she appeared in the CBS science-fiction drama Extant, as Leigh Kern (season one, episode seven).

 Personal life

 She married TV and film director John Pasquin on March 13, 1982.
-They have two sons: Will and Nick; and she has a stepdaughter, Sarah.
+They have two sons, Will and Nick; and she has a stepdaughter, Sarah.